 The spread is one of the key costs involved in spread betting – the tighter the spread, the better value you're getting as a trader.
-We offer consistently competitive spreads, with our spreads starting from just 0.7 points for EUR/USD and USD/JPY, and from 1 point for the UK 100 and Germany 30 indices.
+We offer consistently competitive spreads, with our spreads starting from just 0.7 points for EUR/USD and USD/JPY, from 1pt on the UK 100, and 1.2pts on the Germany 40 index.
 See our range of markets page for more information about our spreads.

 Once your trade is placed and the price has moved in your favour beyond the cost of the spread, it will be a profit-making trade.
 Likewise, while it remains between the spread range or outside of it against you, the trade will be a losing trade.